What We Believe: The Beauty of the Catholic Faith Video Trailer

 At the end of the story, Jesus says “they who have ears, let them hear.”
 In other words, he wants us to learn something and take some action steps.

-In speaking to us as seed, Jesus is saying: “be careful.
-If you don’t make the effort to get thoroughly rooted in your Catholic faith, you just might not make it.
+Addressing us as seed, Jesus is saying: “be careful.
+If you don’t make the effort to get thoroughly rooted in your faith, you just might not make it.
 If you do manage to survive, you might produce absolutely nothing.
-But you are called to bear much fruit (John 15), to yield 100 fold, to be a saint, to leave a mark on the lives of many that will last forever.
+But you are called to do more than survive.
+You are to grow and bear much fruit (John 15), to yield 100 fold, to be a saint, to leave a mark on the lives of many that will last forever.
 Don’t settle for anything less!”

 To get the few that bear fruit, lots of seed must be sown by lots of people.
 So regardless of whether or not we think we have green thumbs, we farmers are being commanded through this parable to get the seed out there, sowing it everywhere we go, undeterred by the birds, the weeds, and the scorching sun.